satyamjaiswal109/apanacollege-demo/README.md

 # apanacollege-demo
 this is my git repository.
+Author-satyam jaiswal